SenaOzcn/Kodluyoruz-BackEnd-BootCamp-Projects/README.md

 ## Average

 Program that calculates the average of numbers divisible by 3 and 4 from numbers 0 to the number entered with Java loops.

+## Sum of even Numbers

+A program that accepts input from the user until a single number is entered with Java loops and adds even and multiples of 4 from the entered values ​​and prints it on the screen.